 Additional user licenses

 If your deployment is at only one level, or perhaps two, or your transformation team grows, so too will your user count.
-What is the licencing model the vendor applies and what is the cost for extra licences?
+What is the licensing model the vendor applies and what is the cost for extra licenses?

 Depending on the form of training offered, this can become costly if it is on-site or outside the Statement of Work.
 Vendors such as i-nexus provide in-person training, as well as WalkMe digital walkthroughs and in-platform support documentation.